sara-nl/clouddocs/replacing-virdir.markdown

    * upload; this allows you to select a file from your local system to be uploaded

-Currently, downloading virtual disk images is not possible.
+Currently, [downloading virtual disk images](https://doc.hpccloud.surfsara.nl/oortdoc/docs/wikis/image_download) is not possible from the User Interface.